-This selector button is used to select which of the four interfaces the dialogue box shall apply to.
+This selector button is used to select which of the four interfaces to display in the dialogue box shall apply to.

 Serial line specifications

 Parity - Use these buttons to select the parity for the currently selected serial port.

 Stop Bits - Use these buttons to select the number of stop bits for the currently selected serial port.